 My personal favorite is Beef Rendang, an Indonesian slow-cooked beef curry that packs a lot of flavor and heat.
 For balance, it is perfectly served with coconut rice.

-It can also be used as a dipping sauce for spring rolls or dumplings or as a marinade for grilled meats or seafood.
-Although, I highly recommend it as a spread in sandwiches, especially when using fried or grilled chicken or fish, beef [try adding it to this perfect Ribeye Steak Sandwich with Arugula] or mixing a little with scrambled eggs or mixed with simple chickpea hummus.
+It can also serve as a dipping sauce, perfect for spring rolls or dumplings.
+Additionally, it makes a great marinade for grilled meats or seafood.
+However, I highly recommend it as a spread in sandwiches, especially when using fried or grilled chicken or fish, beef [try adding it to this perfect Ribeye Steak Sandwich with Arugula] or mixing a little with scrambled eggs or mixed with simple chickpea hummus.

 🛒 Ingredients and Substitutions